IBM-EPBL/IBM-Project-16960-1659625843/README.md

  - Akash Vishwa SG

  # ♣️PROJECT DESCRIPTION
- - This dataset contains a lot of historical sales data of a Brazilian top retailer
+ - This dataset contains a lot of historical sales data of a Brazilian top retailer.

  - Basic Questions of every retailer : How much inventory should I carry?
 Too much inventory means working capital costs, operational costs and a complex operation, lack   of inventory leads to lost sales, unhappy customers and a damaged brand.